ryanmaki/btd6-ahk/docs/mode_support.md

-# Mode Support w/o Double Cash or Fast Track - v45.x
+# Mode Support w/o Double Cash or Fast Track
+Pre v47 - emojis were used to indicate support v47+    - uses the latest game version the strategy was confirmed to work

 **Legend**
 ❌ - No Support
-🤷 - Strategy available but has not been tested this update
+🤷 - Strategy available but has not been tested
-✅ - Strategy works a majority of the time
+✅ - Strategy works a majority of the time (pre-v47)
+v## - Strategy works a majority of the time (post-v47)

 > **Note**
 > On expert maps, especially impoppable, success rate may vary.
 The goal for those is to provide a solution that works at least 50% of the time.
 Improvements will be made overtime to increase success rate.